Accessing the Web Registration System > Go

 Currently enrolled students can print unofficial transcripts from iROAR.
 Student > Student Records > Academic Transcript.

-To request an official transcript, see transcript.
+To request an official transcript, see transcripts.

 Transfer & Transient Student Information